my sweetheart #2: this wanderer is not lost

 That was a jab.
 She hated how little ambition he had.
 He imagined if she had a genie’s magic lamp, she would have wished him into an entirely different man, maybe a corporate CEO with a six-figure salary.
 But fantasy wasn’t reality and her baby daddy was tragically subpar for her tastes.

-Of course, that reason alone probably wasn’t enough.
+The sex alone was probably never enough.
 What about because they had a history together?
 What about staying together for the boys?
 Could you balance the pros and cons like a mathematical equation and come up with an answer?

 He once told himself that he was content enough, often enough, to not want to rock the boat.
 But often he was also exhausted by all the ways he didn’t measure up for her.